 The Lord Jesus also warned us, “But when you pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.
-Be not you therefore like to them: for your Father knows what things you have need of, before you ask him” (Mat 6:7-8).
-From the word of the Lord Jesus, we can learn that the Lord Jesus called those who speak repeat and empty words in prayers are Gentiles.
-He is not pleased with them.
-So if we have no more words to say in our prayers, then we shouldn’t speak falsehoods or talk nonsense to make long prayers.
-Our praying to God is not composing an article, and moreover, God doesn’t care how many are the words of our prayers, but cares whether our words are honest, or come from our hearts.
-This is the key point.
-God most hates our false, pretended and deceptive prayers.
-Words that do not utter from our hearts all belong to lies, false words, and the words of deceiving God.
-All those who act perfunctorily toward God and deceive God in prayers are hypocrites.
-So, only when we pray to God with honest words or words in our hearts, can our prayers be answered by God and can we keep a normal relationship with God.
+Be not you therefore like to them: for your Father knows what things you have need of, before you ask him” (Matthew 6:7-8).
+From the Lord’s words we can know that those who just say repeated and empty words when praying are unbelievers in His eyes, and that He doesn’t accept their prayers.
+So, even if we don’t have anything to say in prayers, we can’t make things up or just put some words together.
+Praying to God is not writing an essay—God doesn’t care that prayers are long or short, only that they are honest and come from our hearts.
+Therefore, only if we speak sincerely and honestly when praying will God listen to our prayers, and only then can we maintain a normal relationship with God.

-The Lord Jesus said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Mat 5:37).
-God’s essence is faithful and holy.
-Therefore we also must base our words on facts, telling them like they are, rather than going against conscience to speak.
+The Lord Jesus said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
+God is faithful, so He requires that we speak according to the facts, calling a spade a spade, and not go against our conscience to tell lies.

-4. We must act with principles and in conformity with the truth, act in a just and honorable manner, and be an upstanding person.
+4. We must handle matters with principle and in conformity with the truth, act honestly and straightforwardly, and be someone who is open and aboveboard.